phofl/phofl.github.io/content/posts/cow_mechanism.md

 tracking object, ensuring that it stays alive as long as the Block is not garbage collected.
 The reference tracking object holds a weak reference to the Block.
 This enables the object to track the lifecycle of this block but does not prevent garbage collection.
-The reference tracking object does not hold a weak reference to any other Block.
+The reference tracking object does not hold a weak reference to any other Block yet.

 These are the easy scenarios.
 We know that no other pandas object shares the same NumPy array, so we can simply instantiate a new reference tracking object.

-The third case is more complicated since the new object views the same data as the original object.
+The third case is more complicated.
+The new object views the same data as the original object.
 This means that both objects point to the same memory.
 Our operation will create a new Block that references the same NumPy array, this is called a shallow copy.
 We now have to register this new ``Block`` in our reference tracking mechanism.
 We will register our new ``Block`` with the reference